giordi91/giordi91.github.io/content/post/spirvFloat3.md

 TypePointer StorageBuffer 13(fvec3)
 ```

-This is specifying that we have have an array defined at runtime of which we don't know the length, and the pointer of that is a fvec3.
+The above is specifying that we have have an array defined at runtime of which we don't know the length, and the pointer type of it is a fvec3.
 If we put this two informations together we can see we are defining a pointer to float vec3 but with a stride of 16.
 From this we can deduce that our
-our shader would work if we padded our mesh to vec4, no shader changes required, no need to change the buffer to vec4 (Although possibly readability).
+our shader would work if we padded our mesh to vec4, no shader changes required, no need to change the buffer to vec4 (Although possibly better readability).

 We do have that lovely define, why don't we flip it and see what happens?
 Here the result: